Munich massacre: Ambush plan at Fürstenfeldbruck airbase

 The members of the crisis team—Schreiber, Genscher, Merk, and Schreiber's deputy Georg Wolf—supervised and observed the attempted rescue from the airbase control tower.
 Ulrich Wegener, a liaison officer from the German Federal Border Guard, Mossad chief Zamir, and Victor Cohen from the Israel Security Agency were also present, but the German authorities strictly limited the two Israelis to observing.

-A fully fuelled Lufthansa Boeing 727 aircraft was positioned on the tarmac east of the airbase control tower, with its engines running.
+A fully fuelled Lufthansa aircraft was positioned on the tarmac east of the airbase control tower, with its engines running.
 The plan was to have the police officers involved in the earlier assault attempt disguised as flight crew inside.
 It was agreed that "Issa" and "Tony" would inspect the plane.
 The police officers would then overpower them as they boarded, giving the snipers a chance to eliminate the remaining terrorists at the helicopters.

 However, the police officers, arriving by car with blue lights flashing, were initially hampered by airbase security and informed they were not authorised to allow anyone onto the airfield.
 The officers took cover in a ditch and could see the aircraft, with engines running loudly, 150 m away.

 Heinz Hohensinn, one of the lead police officers, then received a radio message to proceed to the aircraft and was informed of the plan.
 In the complete helplessness of the situation, he learned they were to disguise themselves as flight crew, board the aircraft, and conduct the assault inside.
 However, he rejected the idea as a certain failure.
 He believed the terrorists would not board the aircraft like a "goose march", and if they realised that it was an ambush and that they would not be flown out, the outcome with a fully fuelled aircraft would be disastrous.